shcaba/Sebastes_melanops_OR/Document/_main.md

 ### Model Changes from the Last Assessment

-Besides the additional of eight years of data and some changes in the estimation of some parameters, the biggest changes to the past assessment are:
+Besides the additional of eight years of data, changes to some historical data series, and some changes in the estimation of some parameters, the biggest changes to the past assessment are:

-- Additional of and fixing to the acoustic visual survey.
+- Addition of and fixing to the acoustic visual survey.
 This is different than the last model that fixed the stock scale to the tag survey catchability
 - Estimation of recruitment
 - Female natural mortality is no longer a step, but a constant value
 - Length-based selectivity only (i.e., no age-based selectivity for females), and dome-shaped selectivity for the ocean boat fisheries (assumed logistic last time)